 Tanja Bueltmann is Professor of History and holds a Chair in International History at the University of Strathclyde (Glasgow).
 She specialises in migration and diaspora history and her main research interest is in immigrant community life, especially ethnic associational culture and immigrant collective action through them.
 In her current impact work, Tanja examines the role of associations in shaping EU citizens’ identity and collective action in the context of Brexit, looking at the emergence of a European diaspora.

 I was Principal Investigator of the ESRC Future Research Leaders project ‘European, Ethnic and Expatriate: A Longitudinal Comparison of British and German Social Networking and Associational Formations in Modern-day Asia’ and Co-Investigator of the AHRC funded project ‘Locating the Hidden Diaspora: The English in North America in Transatlantic Perspective, 1760-19’.

 Select external funding

-Until taking up her current role at the University of Strathclyde, Tanja was Northumbria University’s lead for the consortium project: ‘Transforming academic-policy engagement’, securing Research England funding with the consortium; partners include UCL, Cambridge, Manchester and Nottingham; value: £3,953,094 in total for the consortium.
+Until taking up her current role at the University of Strathclyde, Tanja was Northumbria University’s lead for the consortium project: ‘Transforming academic-policy engagement’, securing Research England funding with the consortium; partners include UCL, Cambridge, Manchester and Nottingham; award value: £3,953,094 in total for the consortium.

 Principal Investigator for the ESRC-funded project ‘European, Ethnic and Expatriate: A Longitudinal Comparison of German and British Social Networking and Associational Formations in Modern-day Asia’; value: £293,512.